-- Cleaning – After you sand the item, be sure to wipe it down to remove any dust residue.
-Before you begin painting, allow the piece to dry completely.
+- Cleaning – After you sand the item, be sure to wipe it down to remove any dust residue (try using a tack cloth).
+For best results, before you begin painting, allow the piece to dry completely.

 - Covering – You need to make sure to securely cover everything that is near what you are painting.
 If at all possible I prefer to spray paint outside.
 You might think you’re only getting paint on the item you are working on, but you probably won’t.
 Also, be sure you are wearing clothes that you don’t mind getting paint on.
 A gust of wind can mean the paint blows back on you.

 First, be sure to shake the can for at least one minute before you start.
 The best way to achieve a smoother surface and avoid drip marks when you spray paint is to use quick strokes.
 Don’t leave the nozzle pointed in one place.
 Use lots of motion.
 For the perfect finish, it’s best to paint more thin coats of paint with lighter coverage.

 Almost everything you spray paint will require multiple coats, so don’t focus on complete coverage.
 Instead, do several light coats of spray paint.
 If you miss a spot, don’t focus the spray on that spot.
 Do another light coat.
 Make sure to shake the can while you are painting and not just at the beginning.

 Don’t paint when the temperature is above 85 degrees or the weather is very humid.
 If you paint in high heat it can cause your paint to look wrinkly.

 I choose every product I review.
 I may earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.

 I’ve tested many spray paint brands over the years and I hate to say it, but there isn’t that much difference.
 Get the one that’s available.
 I’m usually at Home Depot and they carry Rustoleum.
 I have used other brands like Krylon for a clock project and have been really happy with the results.